 • Open Sesame: The warm shell tenancy we designed at The Pines Shopping Centre was in a prominent position being at the junction to two entrances to the shopping centre.

 As such, it was important to be able to design the store to be as open as possible and dissolve any visual barriers to enter the store.
-This was achieved by placing display windows to the far ends of the tenancy and providing a very large opening to the store.
+This was achieved by placing display windows to the far ends of the tenancy.
+This created a very large opening to the store.
 Bifold doors concertina into closets when the store is open.

 The openness was also achieved by maintaining full height.
 Rather than designing a heavy bulkhead, instead a steel and mesh signage apron wrapped around the entrance and is visible even when the doors are closed.